welldsagl/figs-drools-knowledge/README.md

 # Schindler Fixture - Drools Knowledge

-`Drools Knowledge` is the service that allows us to match a given component configuration to a list of different types of material codes.
+`Drools Knowledge` allows us to match a component configuration to a list of material codes.

 A component configuration represents a set of features of a chosen component, for example: